 =IFS(E10="Japan",Japan,E10="Tunisia",Tunisia,E10="United States",United_States,E10="France", France)

-The above methods are troublesome for most Excel users.
-If you need an easier way, here the Dynamic Drop-down Listfeature of Kutools for Excel is highly recommended to help you create a conditional drop-down list with just a few clicks.
+The above methods might be cumbersome for most Excel users.
+If you want a more effecient and straightforward solution, the Dynamic Drop-down List feature of Kutools for Excel is highly recommended to help you create a conditional drop-down list with just a few clicks.

 As you can see, the whole operation can be done in just a few clicks.
 You just need to:

-Instead of the IF and IFS functions, you can use a combination of the INDIRECT and SUBSTITUTE functions as another alternative option to create a conditional drop-down list, which is simpler than the formulas we provided above.
+As an alternative to the IF and IFS functions, you can use a combination of the INDIRECT and SUBSTITUTE functions to create a conditional drop-down list, which is simpler than the formulas we provided above.

 Take the same example used in the multiple conditions above (as shown in the gif image below).
 Here I will show you how to use the combination of the INDIRECT and SUBSTITUTE functions to create a conditional drop-down list in Excel.